 Ecommerce fraud can be easily prevented by adding MFA to online accounts.
 Not only does this reassure customers that their data is protected, but it also deters hackers who prefer to target weaker websites.
 By reducing the risk of fraud with multi-factor authentication, eCommerce companies can increase their bottom lines and build a reputation for protecting customer data.

-IV.
 MFA Use Cases in Government

 Government employees are prime targets for cyberattacks because they have access to sensitive data, such as financial, economic, and military records.
 Hackers typically target government employees using phishing scams, posing as trusted sources to access login credentials.
 One well-known MFA use case in government is the widespread requirement of two-factor authentication on many government websites to combat the threat of hackers.